 Take a five-minute drive or a 30-minute walk through the quaint town of Beverly Shores to get to the beach.
 Keep in mind that during peak season, parking can be a challenge.
-Dunewood Campground is open April through October, and you can set up camp at one of the 54 drive-in wooded sites or at one of the 13 walk-in sites.
-All sites are $25.00 per night and available on a first-come, first-serve basis—no reservations are accepted.
-Simply register your site at the main entrance kiosk, and display your registration receipt on your campsite marker post.
-Visit the National Park Service site for more information on rules and requirements.
+Dunewood Campground is open April through October, and you can set up camp at one of the 66 sites.
+Four sites are wheelchair accessible.
+All sites are reservable online.
+Visit the National Park Service site for more information on reservations, rules, and requirements.

 Well, that’s all for me!
 But since it looks like you might be staying a while, make sure you stop by the Indiana Dunes Visitor Center just a couple of miles down the road.
 And don’t forget to SUBSCRIBE to our YouTube channel so you don’t miss a single Dunes 101 video!
 Have fun camping!

 Looking for vacation deals?
 Sign up for the free Indiana Dunes Deals Pass!
 Discounts ranging from a free scoop of ice cream to savings on attractions are like finding buried treasure.